Kale is delicious when pan fried with onions and garlic and garnished with crispy bacon bits.

 Kale fell out of favor in Ireland in the 1960's and 1970's and was often demoted to the role of cattle fodder.
 The humble turnip or rutabaga was also primarily deemed as food for cattle.

 However, the fortunes of these veggies have greatly improved in recent times.
 Kale, the leafy green Irish vegetable of winter, is now considered a super food.
+So here's an easy sautéed kale recipe for your kitchen files.

-Kale As A Superfood:
+Kale As A Superfood

 Yay for kale!
 A true super food with a diverse profile of vitamins and nutrients.

-Boasting a wide array of vitamins including A, B’s, C and E, kale also adds minerals, fiber and omega 3 fatty acids to out diets to boost our brain power.
+Boasting a wide array of vitamins including vitamin A, B's, C and E, kale also adds minerals, fiber and omega 3 fatty acids to out diets to boost our brain power.
 And trust me, I need everything I can get my hands on to keep the wheels and cogs of my aging brain in motion.

 It's wonderful to know kale is such a nutritional power house.
 My husband is a good vegetable eater, but the varieties of vegetables he likes tend to be what I call Irish vegetables - carrots, parsnips, broccoli, cabbage, rutabaga or turnip and, of course kale.